wwdouthit/MorseCode/README.md

 # MorseCode
-Translates typed English into Morse code on the screen or with a blinking LED on a Raspberry Pi.
+Translates typed English into Morse code on the screen and/or with a blinking LED on a Raspberry Pi.

 This is a simple Python script which will take text at the command prompt and translate it into Morse Code.
 The Morse Code is printed to the screen and then sent electronically to a LED connected